juanpc2018/Best-CPUs-for-LGA-3647/README.md

 LGA 3647 has 2 Tik Tok Generations, like all other CPUs. </br>
 LGA 3647 advantage is the 64x PCIe v3.0 lanes, vs. smaller CPUs like 2066 2011 1151 etc... </br>
-The Xeon advantage vs. i7 i9 is the ECC memory. </br>
+Xeon advantage vs. i7 i9 is the ECC memory. </br>
 but within the same 3647 CPUs, is Not clear: </br>
 Numbers vs. Metals vs. Specs, a Word Soup. </br>
 100 CPUs, most are very Bad. </br>